-Before visiting my first concern was the visa: in order to obtain this you need a Letter of Invitation (LOI) this can take up to one month to obtain but we arrange this via our local partners and Koryo Tours manage the application process for you-you have to do very little yourself!
-Once the Turkmenistan LOI is received its simple you can use it to collect a visa at any Turkmenistan Embassy, or simply fly there and exchange your invitation and around 110 USD for your visa on arrival.
+Before visiting, my first concern was the visa.
+In order to obtain a Turkmenistan visa, you need a Letter of Invitation (LOI).
+This can take up to one month to obtain, but we arrange this via our local partners and Koryo Tours manage the application process for you.
+You have to do very little yourself!
+Once the Turkmenistan LOI is received it's simple.
+You can use it to collect a visa at any Turkmenistan Embassy, or simply fly there and exchange your invitation and around 110 USD for your visa on arrival.
 Simple!

 On arrival four years ago, it was the at the old terminal in Ashgabat.
-Since then the city has changed a great deal, with the famous marble-clad buildings proliferating at an even greater rate, mainly linked to the 2017 Asian Indoor Games (known locally as ‘the Olympics’) In 2017 a brand new airport was opened, an incredibly fancy looking place built in the shape of a grand falcon with its wings outstretched.
+Since then the city has changed a great deal, with the famous marble-clad buildings proliferating at an even greater rate.
+This is mainly linked to the 2017 Asian Indoor Games (known locally as ‘the Olympics’).
+In 2017 a brand new airport was opened, an incredibly fancy looking place built in the shape of a grand falcon with its wings outstretched.
 Alongside a smaller falcon which is home to domestic flight arrivals and departures as well as VIP flights.

-One of our local friends met us on arrival and then were off into the city - there were no words to describe this amazing capital – shining marble everywhere, wide streets, white cars, just an uncanny feeling of both familiarity and alienation at the same time!
-Many visitors describe Ashgabat as a cross between Pyongyang and Las Vegas – with it’s empty streets, massive buildings, stunning architecture, giant golden statues, wide boulevards, all wrapped in the embrace of the towering Kopet Dag mountains.
+One of our local friends met us on arrival and then we were off into the city.
+There are no words to describe this amazing capital – shining marble everywhere, wide streets, white cars.
+Just an uncanny feeling of both familiarity and alienation at the same time!
+Many visitors describe Ashgabat as a cross between Pyongyang and Las Vegas – with its empty streets, massive buildings, stunning architecture, giant golden statues and wide boulevards, all wrapped in the embrace of the towering Kopet Dag mountains.